vobademi/FTEXX00-Ubuntu/README.md

 ./installspi.sh
 ```

-5. ***Configure for UEFI Secure Boot (Skip to step 6 if Secure Boot disabled):***
+5. Configure for UEFI Secure Boot:

 > [!TIP]
-> This step is for initial installation only.
-If you're updating, you can skip this section.
+> If Secure Boot is disabled or you're reinstalling the SPI module, you can skip this section.

 If you have Secure Boot enabled on your PC, you might see this line after running `installspi.sh`: